CBD-Group/CBP/CBPs/cbp-ic-graph.md

 ## Specification

-**Which users need to use the Relation Graph？**
+**Which users need to use the IC Graph？**

-For Dapp development in Dfinity, developers with data processing needs can use Relation Graph.
+For Dapp development in Dfinity, developers with data processing needs can use IC Graph.

-**How to use Relation Graph?**
+**How to use IC Graph?**

-1. Use the provided Relation Graph wasm package and did file( [link](https://github.com/relationlabs/download/raw/main/ic_graph/ic_graphl.zip))，deploy it to mainnet;
+1. Use the provided IC Graph wasm package and did file( [link](https://github.com/relationlabs/download/raw/main/ic_graph/ic_graphl.zip))，deploy it to mainnet;
 2. Authorize accessible users;
-3. Dapp accesses Relation Graph canister for data processing;
+3. Dapp accesses IC Graph canister for data processing;

-**What are the specific benefits of using the Relation Graph?**
+**What are the specific benefits of using the IC Graph?**

 1. Easy to deploy;
 2. Support SPARQL query specification, easy to use;
 3. Support conditional query, associated query, sorting, distinct;
-4. Custom Schema, convenient for developers to store multiple business module data in a Relation Graph;
+4. Custom Schema, convenient for developers to store multiple business module data in a IC Graph;
 5. Support data import and export, convenient for developers to do data maintenance;

 **Follow-up plan**

-1. Open source, support extension development based on Relation Graph;
+1. Open source, support extension development based on IC Graph;
 2. Dapp scaffolding;
 3. Development IDE;
 4. Distributed graph database;

 ## Rationale

-Relation Graph is designed to provide data storage and query functions without touching the interests of developers.
+IC Graph is designed to provide data storage and query functions without touching the interests of developers.
 Developers can deploy it in their own Canister for use.

 ## Copyright